-Consider the following reflection questions to evaluate the education and training programmes you deliver against the EduPASS Competencybased Profiles for Youth Sport Coaches and Early Childhood Educators.
+Consider the following reflection questions to evaluate the education and training programmes you deliver against the EduPASS Competency-based Profiles for Youth Sport Coaches and Early Childhood Educators.

+Childhood Educators.
 Is your current education and training programme based on a competency-based profile?

-YES

-NO

 If yes, what does the profile look like?
 Where are similarities and differences?
-Can you identify any competencies from EduPASS the Profiles that you would consider necessary to add to your profile?

 What contextual factors might be related to some of these differences?
 If no, what other methodological framework is your programme based on?

 What are some key strengths of that specific methodological approach?
 What contextual factors might help you in doing so?

-What added benefit could adopting the EduPASS competency-based profile yield for your current education and training programme?
-What contextual factors might make this difficult?
+What added benefit could adopting the EduPASS competency-based profile yield for your current education and training What contextual factors might make this difficult?
+EduPASS competency-based profile yield EduPASS competency-based profile yield for your current education and training EduPASS competency-based profile yield for your current education and training EduPASS competency-based profile yield for your current education and training EduPASS competency-based profile yield for your current education and training EduPASS competency-based profile yield for your current education and training